 Naretha Hopson

-Beyond her professional accomplishments, Naretha serves on executive boards and advisory committees for organizations such as the United Way, National Coalition of 100 Black Women, and Urban League Young Professionals St. Louis.
-She has also been recognized in Who’s Who of Black St. Louis and inducted into the Regional Business Council’s Young Professional Network Leadership 100 cohort.
+Beyond her professional accomplishments, Naretha serves on executive boards and advisory committees for organizations such as the The St. Louis Art Museum, Urban Sprouts Child Development Center, St. Louis Visionary Awards, Special Friends Extended and Opera Theatre St. Louis.
+She is a long time member of the Regional Business Council’s Young Professional Network Leadership 100 cohort and Steering Committee.

 A passionate advocate for service, empowerment, and excellence, Naretha inspires others to step into their full potential with confidence, professionalism, and purpose.
 She believes in the power of a positive mental attitude and the importance of blending business with heart, leaving a lasting impact on every individual she mentors.